When Did Humans Start to Get Old? - The Crux

 For traditional societies life expectancy from birth is 3-4 decades, compared to 7-8 decades for contemporary, industrialized societies.
 But, this may give the false impression that hunter-gatherers are largely keeling over in their 30s.
 Not so.

 The value includes deaths during infancy and childhood, the riskiest phase of life for most of human history, and still today in many parts of the world.
-A 2013 review found that across 18 recent hunter-gatherer groups, one quarter of children die before their first birthday and nearly half (48 percent) do before age 15.
+A 2013 review found that across 18 recent hunter-gatherer groups, one quarter of children die before their first birthdays and nearly half (48 percent) do before age 15.
 The values were nearly identical to those from 43 surveyed historical civilizations, including Classical Rome, medieval Japan and Renaissance Europe.
 This means, without modern medicine and technology, babies have only had a 50-50 shot of surviving to age 15, in all the times and places from which we have historical or ethnographic data.
 For comparison, in modern Western countries today, death rates are around 1 percent for children (age 0-15) and 0.1 percent for infants.

 So, the abundance of early demises brings down the average lifespan from birth in traditional societies.